FireIsGood/fireiswebsite/README.md

 pnpm dev --port 1234
 ```

-When astro is done setting up, you should see a success message like:
+When astro is done setting up, you should see a success message.

 ```bash
 ┃ Local    http://localhost:1625/